Great! That means you’re SAFE AT HOME.

 Remember to try and slow down and relax.
 For this, guided meditations are great; someone else is reading to you, helping you clear your mind.
 Insight Timer is home to the world’s largest collection of free guided meditations.

-Try some Yoga, low-mobility and dance workouts.
+Try some Yoga, low-mobility exercises, and dance workouts.
 Don’t be a slug; House-bound is not couch-bound!
 Here’s a Google doc full of exercise options.
 Get to it!

 Exercise for kids: London-based Joe Wicks, famous as The Body Coach, is giving free daily online P.E. classes for parents and kids every weekday.
 Find him here on YouTube.